The X-axis is the axis of arguments.

 This topic consists of the following sections.

-To access X-axis settings, use the X-Axis Settings button in the Diagram section of the Design Ribbon tab.
+To access X-axis settings, use the X-Axis Settings button in the Diagram section of the Design Ribbon tab of the Chart Tools contextual tab set.

 Allows you to reverse the X-axis.
 If the X-axis is reversed, its values are ordered from right to left.